 The basic standards include the Building Code of Australia 2010 and Australian Standards AS2293.1.
-These codes dictate all aspects of the lighting and signs in place for emergencies to ensure they can be seen in an emergency, are easy to understand, and will be functional when they’re needed the most.
+These codes dictate all aspects of the lighting and signs in place for emergencies to ensure they can be seen in an emergency, are easy to understand and will be functional when they’re needed the most.
 The rules and regulations can differ based on the size of the building or the age of the building, so it is important to work with a professional to make sure the business is completely compliant with these regulations.

-Where Must They be Installed?
+Where Must They Be Installed?

-All retail buildings are going to require emergency lights and at least once sign.
+All retail buildings are going to require emergency lights and at least one sign.
 A person should take a look at AS2293.1 for the exact requirements for Exit Lights and Exit Signs determined by their building class, the size of the building, and the layout of the building.
 Emergency signs need to be appropriately placed above doorways and should be no more than 2.7 meters high to ensure they can be clearly seen in an emergency situation.